Injury Attorneys | Restoring LivesTM

-Finally, the injured driver must prove that the other driver’s negligence caused his or her injuries.
+The injured driver must also prove that the other driver’s negligence caused their injuries.

 Fortunately, there are many ways to gather solid, reliable evidence that will back up your claims, which will eventually give you a better chance at a successful settlement.

 One of the first things you should do in an auto accident is call 9-1-1.
-Not only does calling 9-1-1 help preserve your safety and the safety of those around you; it provides you with a real record from the time of the accident because these calls are recorded and the arriving police officer will complete an accident report.
+Calling 9-1-1 not only helps preserve your safety and the safety of those around you; it also provides you with a real record from the time of the accident because these calls are recorded and the arriving police officer will complete an accident report.

 Use your phone to take pictures and videos of the scene.
 One good practice is to use your phone’s video capabilities to record a walk-around of your automobile.
 If anyone challenges the damages you report later on, you will have the proof on-hand.

-All of this evidence can make you more credible and strengthen your settlement claims.
+All of this evidence can make your case more credible and strengthen your settlement claims.

 If there are any witnesses, approach them about giving you a written and signed statement.
-We always recommend to get witnesses contact information.
+We always recommend getting witnesses’ contact information.
 Ask them to write as legibly as possible and have them sign and date each page so nobody can claim that you forged a witness statement.

 After the police take your statement, ask them for a service or reference number for the report they file.
 Police officers are viewed as credible witnesses and credible recorders-of-fact, so accessing a police report later is usually a good idea.

 If you need medical care of any kind, accept it.
-This is not the time to try to “tough it out.”
-After receiving your medical care, keep detailed, meticulous records of your treatment plans, referrals, prescriptions and medical charts.
+It is not the time to “tough it out.”
+After receiving your medical care, keep detailed, meticulous records of your treatment plans, referrals, prescriptions, and medical charts.
 These records will be essential to proving you were injured.